adrianbotea9/gcp-apigee/README.md

     - Create new app with specific parameters
     - Docker config for easy deployment

-- The Dockerfile uses the init.sh script as a rapper that performs checks before running the python script.
+- The Dockerfile uses the init.sh script as a wrapper that performs checks before running the python script.
 It verifies that the credentials json file is mounted and accesible.
 - The python script accepts command line arguments in order to determine what action the user wants to make.

 ## Prerequisites